Faisal33418/PitchConnect/README.md

 # PitchConnect
-Elevate Your Pitch Secure Your Future
+Elevate your Pitch Secure your Future